 How do you shop for groceries?
 Do you run to the store every few days to buy things you ran out of, or do you shop once a week with a list, making meals according to a plan?
 Are you an impulse shopper, or do you always carry a list with organized coupons?
-Here are the basics you need to save money and time, and make your life easier in the hunt for food.
+Whatever your shopping style, here are the basics you need to save money and time, as well as to make your life easier in the hunt for food.

 Before You Go to the Store